-Junxion Med Staffing was founded by a traveling surgical tech, so high-stakes procedural environments aren’t foreign territory for us.
-Your recruiter understands what L&D work actually involves — the EFM strip that changes in a heartbeat, the crash C-section that pulls the whole team into the OR, the call shift that turns into three deliveries before sunrise — and won’t waste your time pitching units that don’t fit.
-We’re a small, focused team that actually picks up the phone, not a call center grinding through volume.
-Browse what’s open on the labor and delivery travel nurse hub, dig into the numbers in our L&D travel nurse salary guide, or check how to become a traveling nurse if you’re still mapping out the move.
+Junxion Med Staffing was built by a traveling surgical tech, so we speak fluent procedural floor.
+Your recruiter understands what L&D work actually involves, from the EFM strip that changes in a heartbeat to the crash C-section that pulls the whole team into the OR to the call shift that turns into three deliveries before sunrise.
+They won’t waste your time pitching units that don’t fit.
+We run a small, focused team, and we pick up the phone.
+No call center.
+Browse what’s open on the labor and delivery travel nurse hub, dig into the numbers in our L&D travel nurse salary guide, or check how to become a traveling nurse if you’re still sketching out the move.

 Why Take Labor and Delivery Travel Nurse Jobs in Iowa?

-Iowa is an NLC compact state, so labor and delivery travel nurse jobs in Iowa open up fast for travelers holding a compact license — a direct path to assignments without waiting on a separate Iowa application.
-That speed matters in L&D, where a birth center can go from comfortably staffed to short-handed the week a core nurse leaves.
+Iowa is an NLC compact state, so labor and delivery travel nurse jobs in Iowa open up fast for travelers holding a compact license.
+That’s a direct path to assignments with no waiting on a separate Iowa application.
+The speed matters in L&D, where a birth center can go from comfortably staffed to short-handed the week a core nurse leaves.
 Iowa’s setup is a little different from the big coastal markets, and that’s part of the appeal: you can work a high-acuity academic program one assignment and a tight-knit rural birth center the next.

 What a Typical L&D Assignment Looks Like in Iowa

 Most Iowa L&D contracts run about 13 weeks with options to extend, built around 12-hour shifts with call layered on top at units that need it.
-You’ll work the full intrapartum picture depending on the facility — admitting and laboring patients, running continuous electronic fetal monitoring (EFM) and reading the strips for early signs of trouble, managing Pitocin inductions, supporting epidurals, and coaching patients through delivery.
+You’ll work the full intrapartum picture depending on the facility: admitting and laboring patients, running continuous electronic fetal monitoring (EFM) and reading the strips for early signs of trouble, managing Pitocin inductions, supporting epidurals, and coaching patients through delivery.
 At units where L&D covers cesareans, you’ll circulate or scrub C-sections, and you’re the one doing immediate newborn care, NRP / neonatal resuscitation when a baby needs help, and Apgar scoring at the warmer.
-Expect a quick orientation on the unit’s monitoring system, OR setup, and emergency protocols — facilities hire L&D travelers who can pick up the room fast and start carrying patients almost right away.
+Expect a quick orientation on the unit’s monitoring system, OR setup, and emergency protocols.
+Facilities here hire L&D travelers who can pick up the room fast and start carrying patients almost right away.

 And then there’s the part that makes L&D L&D: babies don’t keep business hours.
-A quiet board can flip in twenty minutes — an OB triage walk-in at term, a decel that won’t recover and turns into a crash cesarean, a postpartum hemorrhage (PPH) that has you hanging blood and pushing meds while someone calls for help.
-Many Iowa contracts, especially at smaller rural units, carry call on top of your scheduled shifts, because there’s no float pool to pull from at 3 a.m. — and that callback pay adds real money to your weekly total (more in the FAQs below).
+A quiet board can flip in twenty minutes.
+An OB triage walk-in at term.
+A decel that won’t recover and turns into a crash cesarean.
+A postpartum hemorrhage (PPH) that has you hanging blood and pushing meds while someone calls for help.
+Many Iowa contracts, especially at smaller rural units, carry call on top of your scheduled shifts, because there’s no float pool to pull from at 3 a.m.
+The upside: that callback pay adds real money to your weekly total (more in the FAQs below).
 You’re often managing two patients at once, mom and baby, with the whole room leaning on the L&D RN to stay a step ahead.
-High-risk units add antepartum cases too — magnesium for severe preeclampsia, the long watchful holds for preterm labor.
+High-risk units add antepartum cases too: magnesium for severe preeclampsia, the long watchful holds for preterm labor.

 Labor and Delivery Travel Nurse Pay in Iowa

-Pay moves with the market and the season, so treat that as a starting reference, not a promise.
-Your Junxion recruiter walks through the full package before you commit — what’s taxable, what comes through as stipends, and how the call pay stacks on top — so you see real numbers for the actual contract.
-Here’s what a Junxion L&D package in Iowa usually includes:
+Rates rise and fall with the market and the season, so take that range as a reference.
+Your Junxion recruiter opens up the full package before you commit, showing what’s taxable, what comes through as stipends, and how the call pay stacks on top, so you see real numbers for the actual contract.
+What lands in a Junxion L&D package in Iowa, usually:

 Licensing and Credentialing for Iowa L&D Contracts

 Because Iowa is a compact state, travelers holding a compact home-state RN license can take Iowa assignments without applying for a separate license, which gets you started faster.
 If your home state isn’t in the compact, you’ll need to apply for an Iowa license by endorsement, so start that early and let your recruiter help you track the timeline.
 Our compact nursing license guide breaks down how compact privileges work.
-L&D contracts are also credential-specific — this isn’t a unit where general floor experience covers it.
-Here’s what Iowa facilities generally expect:
+L&D contracts are also credential-specific; this isn’t a unit where general floor experience covers it.
+The usual Iowa expectations:

-• ACLS: Expected at most L&D units for maternal emergencies and must be current before you start
+- ACLS: Most L&D units expect it for maternal emergencies, current before you start

-• NRP (Neonatal Resuscitation Program): Essentially required — you’re the one at the warmer when a newborn needs resuscitation, so units expect current NRP before day one
+- NRP (Neonatal Resuscitation Program): Essentially required, since you’re the one at the warmer when a newborn needs resuscitation.
+Units expect current NRP before day one

-• 1 to 2 years of recent L&D experience: Postpartum or mother-baby time alone isn’t a substitute — facilities want travelers who already know intrapartum flow, inductions, and delivery support
+- 1 to 2 years of recent L&D experience: Postpartum or mother-baby time alone won’t do it.
+Facilities want travelers who already know intrapartum flow, inductions, and delivery support

-Junxion’s US-based credentialing team reviews every requirement before you accept a contract and handles the paperwork so nothing slips.
+Junxion’s US-based credentialing team runs the full requirement check before you accept a contract and shepherds the paperwork so nothing slips.
 Questions about credentialing for a specific Iowa program or your licensing timeline?
 Reach out to a Junxion recruiter directly, or visit the employee resources page for compliance tools and housing guides.

 How Iowa Compares for L&D Travelers

-Iowa checks a lot of boxes for L&D travelers, just maybe not the ones you’d expect from a flashier market.
+Iowa delivers more for L&D travelers than the flashier markets would have you guess.
 The case-mix variety is the standout: between the high-risk academic programs in Iowa City, the steady metro birth volume around Des Moines and Cedar Rapids, and the rural delivery units that need broad-skilled travelers, you can build experience across the whole spectrum of obstetric care without leaving the state.
-To be straight with you, Iowa does have a state income tax — it’s not a no-tax state, so don’t let anyone sell you on that — but the lower cost of living in a lot of these markets is the real money story, since a stipend that buys a cramped studio in a coastal city goes a lot further here.
+To be straight with you, Iowa does have a state income tax, so don’t let anyone sell you a no-tax story.
+The lower cost of living in a lot of these markets is the real money story instead, since a stipend that buys a cramped studio in a coastal city goes a lot further here.

-Now factor in the lifestyle, because over a 13-week stretch it adds up.
-Iowa is quieter than the coasts, and that’s the point — river towns along the Mississippi, the rolling Loess Hills out west, walkable downtowns and farmers markets that make a short assignment feel like home fast.
-Des Moines has a surprisingly good food and arts scene for its size, Iowa City carries that college-town energy, and commutes are short almost everywhere — which matters when you’re on call and need to make it back to the unit.
+Life outside the unit counts too.
+Iowa is quieter than the coasts, and that’s the point: river towns along the Mississippi, the rolling Loess Hills out west, walkable downtowns and farmers markets that make a short assignment feel like home fast.
+Des Moines has a surprisingly good food and arts scene for its size, Iowa City carries that college-town energy, and commutes are short almost everywhere, which matters when you’re on call and need to make it back to the unit.
 Real clinical range plus a stipend that stretches: for L&D, that’s a combination worth a serious look.

 Getting Started with Junxion

-Junxion makes the travel process feel less like a maze and more like a plan.
-You connect with a recruiter, tell them what you’re after in an L&D contract — call tolerance, location, pay targets, high-risk academic versus community or rural birth center — and they start matching you with open assignments.
-You get one recruiter who stays with you through the whole contract, so you’re not re-explaining your situation to a new voice every time you call.
-That’s the founder-was-a-traveler difference: the guy who started this agency spent years on assignment as a surgical tech, saw the corners that get cut — recruiters who ghost you, pay packages that don’t add up, credentialing left to the last minute — and built Junxion to do the opposite.
+The Junxion process is short and human.
+Tell your recruiter your call tolerance, location, pay targets, and whether you want high-risk academic work or a community or rural birth center, and they start matching you with open assignments.
+One recruiter rides along for the whole contract, so you’re never re-explaining yourself to a stranger.
+Why?
+The founder traveled.
+He spent years on assignment as a surgical tech, saw the corners that get cut, from recruiters who ghost you to credentialing left to the last minute, and built Junxion to do the opposite.

-You also get full pay transparency — every package comes with a complete breakdown of base rate, each stipend, and exactly how the call pay works, so there’s no bait-and-switch.
-Credentialing is handled by a US-based team that stays on top of deadlines so you can focus on the work.
+Full pay transparency, too: every package comes with a complete breakdown of base rate, each stipend, and exactly how the call pay works, so there’s no bait-and-switch.
+A US-based team runs credentialing and stays on top of the deadlines so you can focus on the work.
 When you’re ready to look at live L&D contracts in Iowa, talk to a Junxion recruiter and let’s match your labor and delivery background with the right unit.

 What to Know Before You Go

-Every L&D unit runs its own monitoring system, induction protocols, delivery workflow, and emergency response, so plan on your first week involving a lot of questions — that’s normal even for seasoned travelers, and the team warms up fast once they see you can hold a strip, manage a Pitocin drip, and stay calm when a delivery goes sideways.
+Every L&D unit runs its own monitoring system, induction protocols, delivery workflow, and emergency response, so count on a first week with plenty of questions.
+That’s normal even for seasoned travelers, and the team warms up fast once they see you can hold a strip, manage a Pitocin drip, and stay calm when a delivery goes sideways.
 Get your RN license, BLS, ACLS, NRP, and any facility-specific paperwork squared away before your start date so you’re cleared on day one.
-Ask about the call schedule and response window upfront, too — if a unit carries call, it shapes where you live, since you need to get back fast when a delivery can’t wait.
+Ask about the call schedule and response window upfront, too.
+If a unit carries call, it shapes where you live, since you need to get back fast when a delivery can’t wait.

-Get clear on the unit’s model before you sign — a dedicated L&D unit, an LDRP where you carry a patient from labor through postpartum recovery, and a rural birth center that expects you to cover triage and cesareans all ask for slightly different skill sets.
+Get clear on the unit’s model before you sign.
+A dedicated L&D unit, an LDRP where you carry a patient from labor through postpartum recovery, and a rural birth center that expects you to cover triage and cesareans all ask for slightly different skill sets.
 In Iowa the gap between a metro and a rural posting is real, so lean on your recruiter for trusted short-term and extended-stay housing resources wherever you’re headed.
-Sort that out before you arrive and your first week goes a whole lot easier.
+Square that away before you arrive and week one takes care of itself.

 FAQs: Labor and Delivery Travel Nurse Jobs in Iowa